Universite-Gustave-Eiffel/PedSim/docs/Flow equations and numerical scheme.rst

 We use the fifth-order finite difference WENO scheme, which uses the five neighboring densities.
 So, we need three rows of ghost points above and below the mesh boundary and three columns of ghost points on the right and the left of the mesh boundary.

-At the inflow boundary, we use an inverse Lax-Wendroff procedure to say we construct an Sth order approximation of ghost point values by a Taylor expression.
+At the inflow boundary, we use an inverse Lax-Wendroff procedure that is to say we construct an Sth order approximation of ghost point values by a Taylor expression.
 In our code, S=4.
 [3]